 Contingency plans were introduced last year when Healthcare Environmental Services was no longer able to provide waste collection services to NHS Boards across Scotland.
-The contingency plans are in place to ensure that there is no adverse impact on NHS Services and that public health is protected.
+The plans are in place to ensure that there is no adverse impact on NHS Services and that public health is protected.
 They will continue until the new national healthcare waste management services commence in August.